RIOT-OS/RIOT/tests/cortexm_common_ldscript/README.md

 make all BOARD=iotlab-m3
 ...
 Test rom offset 1 byte overflow detection: [OK]
-Test rom offset substracted from rom length in elffile: [SKIP](Reason: board does not have a ROM_OFFSET configured) Test compilation with offset 0x1000: [OK]
+Test rom offset subtracted from rom length in elffile: [SKIP](Reason: board does not have a ROM_OFFSET configured) Test compilation with offset 0x1000: [OK]
 Test compilation with offset 0x2000: [OK]
 Test compilation with half ROM length: [OK]